 - the limits of the right to information.

-A flowchart in the guidelines illustrates the individual steps involved in processing a request for information.
-Further guidelines on data subject rights such as the right to object or the right to erasure are planned for the medium term.
-For the basic right to information, standardized explanations are now available throughout Europe, which describe the content and practical handling by those responsible in detail.
+A flow chart in the Guidelines illustrates the individual steps involved in processing a request for information.
+Further Guidelines on data subject rights such as the right to object or the right to Deletion are planned in the medium term.
+For the basic Right to information standardized explanations are now available throughout Europe, which describe the content and practical handling by those responsible in detail.

-Conclusion: The right of access under the GDPR is a central element of data protection.
-It is continuously being concretized and strengthened by the case law of the ECJ and the guidelines of the EDPB.
-Companies and data controllers should familiarize themselves with these requirements.
-They should also ensure that they fully and correctly implement the requirements for the right of access in order to guarantee the protection of personal data and the rights of data subjects.
+Conclusion: The Right to information after the GDPR is a central element of data protection.
+It is supported by the case law of the ECJ and the Guidelines of the EDSA are continuously being concretized and strengthened.
+Companies and Responsible persons should familiarize themselves with these requirements.
+They should also ensure that they meet the requirements for the Right to information fully and correctly to ensure the protection of personal data and the rights of data subjects.